Primary decomposition and normality of certain determinantal ideals: Introduction

 Let $K$ be a field.
 Let $\{x_{ij}; \, 1\leq i \leq m, \, 1\leq j \leq n\}$, $\{y_{j}; \, 1\leq j \leq n\}$ be indeterminates over $K$, so that $R=K[x_{ij}, y_{j}]$ denotes the polynomial algebra over $K$.
 Let $X$ denote an $m\times n$ matrix such that its entries belong to the ideal $\langle \{x_{ij}; \, 1\leq i \leq m, \, 1\leq j \leq n\}\rangle$.
 Let $Y=(y_{j})_{n\times 1}$ be the generic $n\times 1$ column matrix.
 Let $I_{1}(XY) = \langle g_{1}, \ldots , g_{m}\rangle$ denote the ideal generated by the $1\times 1$ minors or the entries of the $m\times 1$ matrix $XY$.

 Ideals of the form $I_{1}(XY)$ have been studied by several authors, see \cite{hocheagon}, \cite{herzog}, \cite{hunu1}, \cite{hunu2}.
 Subsequently, ideals of the form $I_{1}(XY)+J$, where $J$ is also determinantal appeared in the paper \cite{johnson}.
-In this paper, we construct explicit primary decompositions of these ideals by constructive techniques.
+Our aim is to construct explicit primary decompositions of ideals of the form $I_{1}(XY)$ by constructive techniques.
 The cases we consider are the following: \begin{enumerate} \item $m=n$ and $X$ is generic or generic symmetric; \item $m=n+1$ and $X$ is generic. \end{enumerate} The articles \cite{hocheagon}, \cite{hunu1}, \cite{hunu2} have also discussed certain issues like primality of these ideals, when $X$ is generic.
 However, our techniques only use the information about Gr\"{o}bner basis for these ideals from \cite{sst} and the notion of complete irreducibility from \cite{fer}.
-Moreover, this study has been used to prove that $I_{1}(XY)$ is normally torsionfree \ref{torfree} and hence normal \ref{normality}.
+Moreover, this study has been used to prove that $I_{1}(XY)$ is normally torsionfree in \ref{torfree} and hence normal in \ref{normality}.
 The case when $X$ is generic skew-symmetric turns out to be the most challenging one.
 The best result we could obtain is in \ref{primdec2}.
 The primary decompositions of $I_{1}(XY)$ is not known when $X$ is an $n\times n$ generic skew-symmetric matrix.

 First we note that the ideal $I_{1}(XY)$ is not a prime ideal if $m=n$ and $X$ is one of the above.
 Let us prove this for $m = n$ and $X$ generic.
 A similar proof follows if $X$ is symmetric.
 Let $\Delta=\det(X)$.
 It is easy to see that